 - a.
 Be responsible for coordinating and strengthening the school district's policies to prevent, identify, and address harassment, intimidation, or bullying of students; - b.
 Collaborate with school Anti-Bullying Specialists in the district, the Board of Education, and the Superintendent to prevent, identify, and respond to harassment, intimidation, or bullying of students in the district; - c.
 Provide data, in collaboration with the Superintendent, to the Department of Education regarding harassment, intimidation, or bullying of students; - d.
-Execute such other duties related to school harassment, intimidation, or bullying as requested by the Superintendent; and
+Execute such other duties related to school harassment, intimidation, or bullying as requested by the Superintendent; and - e.
+Meet at least twice a school year with the school Anti-Bullying Specialist(s) to discuss and strengthen procedures and policies to prevent, identify, and address harassment, intimidation, and bullying in the district. - 2.
+The Principal in each school shall appoint a school Anti-Bullying Specialist.
+The Anti-Bullying Specialist shall be a guidance counselor, school psychologist, or other certified staff member trained to be the Anti-Bullying Specialist from among the currently employed staff in the school.

-Nutley Public Schools

-Section 5512

-Page 14 of 26

-HARASSMENT, INTIMIDATION, AND BULLYING (M)
+Nutley Public Schools OPERATIONS #5512 Page 15-1 HARASSMENT, INTIMIDATION, AND BULLYING (M)